Cardiac resynchronization therapy: Left ventricular lead placement

 This is generally performed subsequent to RV lead placement, with the RV lead providing a backup in case of accidental damage to the electric fibers of the heart, causing an asystolic event.
 As with the RV lead, a guide wire is first inserted, allowing for the insertion of a multi-delivery catheter.
 The catheter is subsequently maneuvered to the opening of the coronary sinus in the right atrium.
 From here a contrast media is injected, allowing the surgical team to obtain a coronary sinus phlebogram to direct the placement of the lead into the most suitable coronary vein.

 Once the phlebogram has been obtained, the multi-delivery catheter is used to guide in the lead, from the chosen vein of entry, into the right atrium, through the coronary sinus and into the relevant cardiac vein.

 Left ventricular lead placement is the most complicated and potentially hazardous element of the operation, due to the significant variability of coronary venous structure.
 Alterations in heart structure, fatty deposits, valves and natural variations all cause additional complications in the process of cannulation.
+However, this risk can be reduced using AI-based preoperative visualization of LV venous anatomy using computer tomography (CT) imaging.